fabhlc/RShinyLeaflet_Bikeshare/Webscraping_LetGo_markdown.md

 driver.quit()
 ```

-Let's take a look at our output.
+Let's take a look at the first five lines of our output.

 ```python